- What is Socially Responsible Investing?

 - You’re Not a Hippy: Why Should You Care?

 - SRI Performance

 - SRI Growth

 - Where Can You Start SRI

 There are a lot of bad things happening around us: climate change, weekly mass shootings, rampant opioid addiction, income inequality.
-And our government and American corporations don’t seem interested in doing anything to address these issues.
-In many cases, they are profiting directly from them at the expense of the citizens.
-Rather than feeling helpless and frustrated, let’s take matters into our own hands.
+But rather than feeling helpless and frustrated, let’s take matters into our own hands.
 That’s where socially responsible investing comes in.
 You can invest in the world you want to live in.

 There are two great forces for motivation in humans; sex and money.
 When promised these two things, humans will adjust their behavior to attain them.
 This is a money podcast, so that’s the one we’re going to talk about.

 Socially responsible investing also called impact investing, ethical investing, or sustainable investing, could be considered the child of a similar movement known as divesting.
 Divesting means pulling investments out of a company or industry whose business practices you disagree with.
 It worked on one coal company.

 Peabody, the world’s biggest coal company, announced plans for bankruptcy in 2016, it counted the divestment movement as one of the reasons it was unable to raise the capital needed to survive.
 As if to confirm the diagnosis, analysts at J.P.
 Morgan and Goldman Sachs have explicitly asserted coal divestment’s causal impact on suppressed Peabody share prices as well as the industry’s de-rating as a whole.

 One down.
 Divesting punishes companies for their wicked deeds.
 Socially responsible investing rewards companies for their good deeds.